Sample-and-Hold Safety with Control Barrier Functions: Safety For Continuous-Time Systems

 where $e\in\real^{n_e}$ is a bounded disturbance.
 We assume $\map{F_e}{\real^n\times\real^m\times\real^{n_e}}{\real^n}$ is locally Lipschitz in the state and control, and continuous in disturbance.
 Input-to-State Safety seeks to establish a relationship between the maximum size that the disturbance signal $t\mapsto e(t)$ achieved along the trajectory (i.e., ~$\| e\|_\infty$), and how far the trajectory may stray away from the safe set.
 Given a safe set $\Cc$, we use the barrier function $h$ as a proxy to define a larger set $\Cc_{e} \supset \Cc$ as:

-where $\gamma$ is a class-$\Kc_\infty$ function. \begin{definition}\longthmtitle{Input-to-State Safety} A set $\Cc$ is Input-to-State Safe (ISSf) if there exists a function $\gamma$ such that $\Cc_{e}$ is safe for any disturbance signal $t\mapsto e(t)$.~ $\bullet$ \end{definition} The existence of a function $\gamma$, and therefore Input-to-State Safety of set $\Cc$, can be established if the following \textit{Input-to-State Safe barrier condition} (ISSf-BC)~\cite{SK-ADA:18} holds:
+where $\gamma$ is a class-$\Kc_\infty$ function. \begin{definition}\longthmtitle{Input-to-State Safety} A system is Input-to-State Safe (ISSf) on $\Cc$ if there exists a function $\gamma \in \Kc_\infty$ such that it is safe on $\Cc_{e}$ under any disturbance signal $t\mapsto e(t)$.~ $\bullet$ \end{definition} The existence of a function $\gamma$, and therefore Input-to-State Safety on set $\Cc$, can be established if the following \textit{Input-to-State Safe barrier condition} (ISSf-BC)~\cite{SK-ADA:18} holds:

 for some class-$\Kc_\infty$ function $\iota$.